Ada-Developers-Academy/ada-react-curriculum/01-react-week-0.5/intro-to-react.md

 ## Learning Goals

+By the end of this lesson we will be able to...

-- What is React?
+- Explain what is React in plain English?
-- Why do we learn React?
+- Explain why we learn React at Ada?
-- Who is using React?
+- Identify who is using React?
-- Intro to the Virtual DOM
+- Describe at a high level the Virtual DOM
-- Intro to Components
+- Describe the concept of a React Components

 ## What is React?